Choquequirao to Machu Picchu trek 7 days - Full Itinerary (Code CCHMP7)

 Day 7: Aguas Calientes – Machu Picchu – Cusco

-Today we will have a guided visit of the lost city of the Incas, Machu Picchu
+Today we will have a guided visit of the lost city of the Incas, Machu Picchu.
+This is a lifelong dream for many, and also a pinnacle of the Choquequirao to Machu Picchu trek!

-Early in the morning (before dawn) we will take a bus up to the ruins of Machu Picchu.
-(Bus included in price) so that you can appreciate this famous city in the dawn light and before the crowds arrive.
+Early in the morning (before dawn) we will take a bus up to the ruins of Machu Picchu (bus included in price), so that you can appreciate this famous city in the dawn light and before the crowds arrive.
 You will then have a 2.5 hour guided tour of Machu Picchu with your guide.
 After your tour you can further explore the ruins by yourself or climb Huayna (Wayna) Picchu for that classic photo of Machu Picchu.
-(You must advise at time of booking and pay an additional fee of $15US.)
+(You must advise at time of booking and pay an additional fee of $15US* These permits sell out months in advance.
+Book Early!)

 If you don't get to do Huayna Picchu, other options are:

-Machu Picchu Mountain.
-(You must also advise at time of booking, $60 US).
+Machu Picchu Mountain / Cerro Machu Picchu (Please advise at time of booking, $15US*)

 We highly recommend walking down from Machu Picchu to get a feeling for the vegetation and also the audacity of its builders.
 It is a 1.5 hour walk back to the village of Aguas Calientes.
-We return to Cusco in the afternoon by tourist class train train in the afternoon and are met by a driver at Ollantaytambo who will transfer you directly back to your hotel.
+We return to Cusco in the afternoon by tourist class train and are met by our driver in Ollantaytambo who will transfer you directly back to your hotel.
 You will arrive in Cusco approximately 4.5 hours after your train's departure from Aguas Calientes.

 Itinerary notes - Choquequirao to Machu Picchu trek 7 days